 How to Read in a Digital World

-For the past few years, I’ve swapped traditional paper books for my iPad, iPhone, or other e-reading device.
+For the past few years, I’ve swapped traditional paper books for my iPad, iPhone, or another e-reading device.
 I love paper books but in my quest to reduce how much our family lugs back and forth to the beach, I’ve opted to take my iPad instead.
 My iPad carries not only my books but also some for my partner, some for the kids, even a couple for Nonna and Nonno (grandma & grandpa.)
-We even download some videos for the kids, so when they get restless we don’t hear the whine that they want to pack up just yet.
+We even download some videos for the kids, so when they get restless, we don’t hear the whine that they want to pack up just yet.

-The trick to bringing your iPad with you is to also pack your pair(s) of polarized sunglasses.
+The trick to bringing your iPad with you is also to pack your pair(s) of polarized sunglasses.
 Polarized sunglasses help you see the screen clearly, reducing all those reflections that are such a bother on a sunny day.
 You may need to adjust the angle of the display to see best.
 Just turn the iPad to portrait or landscape and see which angle works best for iPad e-reading.
-I also recommend a beach umbrella or sitting under a nice cool tree—this helps with iPad e-reading and keeps sunburn at bay.
+I also recommend a beach umbrella or sitting under a lovely cool tree—this helps with iPad e-reading and keeps sunburn at bay.

 The 20/20/20 Reading Rule